MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 SIGMA maps have to be created externally by the user.
 Galapagos-2 only cuts them and passes them on to Galfit/GalfitM.
 It does NOT tamper with them.
 While some users might prefer other handling, this is overall the most flexible.

+(From private communication)
+SIGMA images can be created from an RMS and the image itself, similar to the following way.
+The trick here is to normalize images properly and adding the poisson noise of the objects themselves on top of the RMS images.
+This can be done in approximation using:

+    sigma = sqrt{rms^2 + ( sqrt[abs(img)/EXTIME*2.5] )^2}    (sqrt of absolute image values and rms are added in quadrature)

+'img' in this case is normalized to 1 second (which is not preferred by Galapagos/Galfit, but easier to explain here!
+If you have your image normalized to please adapt accordingly!)

+If the wht and rms image are correct (i.e., taking the pixel scale and gain into account) then the correct formula to add Poisson noise is rms_total ^ 2 = rms^2 + (sci / exp)^2.
+Here, sci is the science mosaic, and exp the exposure time mosaic.

+In this context it is important that exp is normalized to the right pixel scale!
+Usually, an exposure time map gives the actual number of seconds that the drizzled image has been exposed, but this doesn't correspond to the number of photons it has seen.
+For this to be correct one needs to multiply exp by the change in pixel area when drizzling.
+To put it simply, conserve the total number of photons in the mosaic.

  ---
 #####===========SEXTRACTOR SETUP===========
 **Introduced new setup parameter** to be able to use rms weighting in the SExtractor step.